Enalean/tuleap-documentation-en/languages/en/user-guide/communication.rst

 You can export the room logs, in CSV format.
 To do this, click on the Export button at the end of the logs.
-The export will use your user preferences for CSV separator and date format (see :ref:`preferences`).
+The export will use your user preferences for CSV separator and date format (see :ref:`account-maintenance`).

 .. [#f1]
    Behind the scene, each piece of news is actually managed exactly like